Among the canonicalization problems that can harm a website's rankings

 Next, create a special robots.txt file using a different file name.
 In my example, I use "robots_https.txt".

-Modify the .htaccess code above to use whatever file name you choose, then fill it with:
+Modify the "RewriteRule" in the .htaccess code above to use whatever file name you choose.
+Then, create a

 User-agent: *